ooikk/Arduino-Documentation/02_MISC/02_WiFi/ESP_Rainmaker.md

 custom.device.telemetry
 ```

-Because this is a custom device type, the default dashboard may display the values as a list of key-value pairs rather than specialized widgets.
+Because this is a *custom* device type, the default dashboard may display the values as a raw list of key-value pairs rather than specialized widgets.

 Scroll to the **Telemetry** device section on the node page.